HovaLabs/better-theme-management-with-remix/README.md

 Check out the live site [here](https://remix-perfect-dark-mode.netlify.app).

 This repo is a minimal example of how to set up a Remix app with light/dark mode.
 The site defaults to the OS's theme preferences (light/dark theme) while also allowing the user to override it, manually.
 The user's setting is stored in a cookie 🍪.

 No flash, no fuss, just good clean theming fun.

+## Project Inspiration

 This project is inspired by Josh Comeau's blog post "[The Quest for the Perfect Dark Mode](https://www.joshwcomeau.com/react/dark-mode/)".
 With Remix, we can take the core UX and DX concerns addressed in this blog post to the next level by utilizing cookies instead of localStorage.